 This is totally up to you, if you'd like to caption all of your photos, that is your choice.
 If you'd like to caption just a few, also your choice.
 But the two main goals of captioning are to provide context and to further enrich your story.
 So if there is a photo of you and someone we don't know, for examples infants, nieces or nephews - make sure to caption it, it could confuse the birth mother into thinking you're already parents.
 And if there is a photo of you in a place that isn't immediately clear to the reader, then caption it!

 Okay, so I understand the importance of captioning photos, but is there a certain style I should follow?

 Our profile consultants at Parentfinder feel that it's best to follow standard AP style when writing captions.
 This means every word should start off with a capital letter except : Articles (a, an, the); Coordinating Conjunctions (and, but, for); and Prepositions (at, by, from).

-Right: Colin and His Family at the Cabin
+Right: Jason and His Family at the Cabin

 Wrong: Colin and his family at the cabin